 Accordingly, I ‘timed the market’ and sold them, putting the money into the A200 ETF which always trades at fair value.
 Because I had technically ‘lost money’ on this trade, I didn’t pay any tax and got some capital losses to carry forward if I ever do realise a gain.

-For some reason LICs tend to trade at a premium during bear markets, so once the market recovers they should start trading at a discount again and I will continue to buy them as per my investment strategy.
+I found out that for some reason LICs tend to trade at a premium during bear markets (perhaps the more stable dividends and their cash holdings seem attractive?), so once the market recovers they should start trading at a discount again and I will continue to buy them as per my investment strategy.

 My Investment Strategy addendum part 4 – 2021

 Interestingly, I recently I reviewed all of the trades I made with SelfWealth over 3+ years, and found that despite my best efforts I could not stick to my Enhanced ‘Dollar Cost Averaging’ investing strategy.
 My Human brain let me down, and caused me to hesitate whenever the market went down, and to rush in whenever the market went up due to FOMO.
 Exactly the opposite of what I should have been doing!

 I consider myself pretty well educated and fairly disciplined – several postgraduate qualifications, started and run several businesses, years of investing experience and a Net worth over 7 figures – yet somehow I was unable to stick to an EXTREMELY BASIC investment strategy.
 Call it the human condition?
 So hence, I have stopped manually buying shares through Selfwealth, and have let Pearler Auto invest take over and simply debit my bank account each fortnight.